Master of Science (M.S.) Major in Data Analytics and Information Systems (Thesis Option)

 Grade Mode: Standard Letter

 This course focuses on individual in-depth research.
-Students, in consultation with a faculty member, choose a selected area of study in CIS and work independently on a specialized project.
+Students, in consultation with a faculty member, choose a selected area of study in Information Systems and work independently on a specialized project.
 Course may be repeated with approval of department chair.
 Prerequisite: Instructor approval.

 3 Credit Hours.
 3 Lecture Contact Hours.
 0 Lab Contact Hours.